bigskysoftware/htmx/www/examples.md

 ---
 layout: layout.njk
-title: </> kutty - UX Patterns
+title: </> htmx - UX Patterns
 ---

 ## UI Examples

-Below are a set of UX patterns implemented in kutty with minimal HTML and styling.
+Below are a set of UX patterns implemented in htmx with minimal HTML and styling.

 You can copy and paste them and then adjust them for your needs.